holygeek/git-number/README.markdown

     #
     $ gn reset 1  # this will NOT do what you want it to do!
 </pre>

+4. Since git 1.8.4.1, git-status now defaults to showing the untracked files in columnar listing (git-number doesn't).
+To choose the columnar listing, pass the --column argument to git-number.  git-number makes the assumption that the files do not have spaces in their names and assign numeric ids to the files by splitting the columnar output using one or more spaces as the delimiter.

+    TLDR: git-number is not reliable in columnar untracked files listing if your files have spaces in their names.

+5. In --column=dense mode, there may be no spaces between the filenames from the previous column and the numbers for the files in the next column.
+Do not be alarmed - the numbers work just fine.

 I'm sure there are a few more.
 Send me a patch :)